Inga-Helgadottir/JPA-Notes/README.md

 ### Where is stuff in this project

-src/main/java/entities ( the entities I made )
+src/main/java/entities ( the entities I made + the ones from start code (User, Role) )

 src/main/java/dtos ( the DTOs I made )